 One reason for John’s passion is the fact as a nearly 50-year coastal resident he has dealt with the results of powerful hurricanes personally.
 In 1994 on the Santa Rosa Sound in Gulf Breeze, Hurricane Opal ripped roof trusses off his parent’s home.
 Hurricane Harvey was simply another opportunity to research an event, and provide help if and when needed… So for 6 long days last year that’s what he did throughout Southeast Texas.

-“The map above shows ground zero for where John Minor would set up for a few days as he made multiple rescues to those in need.
-After sleeping in his truck he would start the day and march north to the Interstate where the rushing water was eight feet high.
-He would move along the fence line, swimming most of the way.
-Then he would move onto a deserted Interstate 10 to get a birds eye view of who might be trapped and need assistance.
+“The map above shows ground zero for where John Minor set up for a few days in and around Hunters Bayou.
+He made multiple rescues to those in need.
 The gallery below shows a few of the many rescues John helped perform while in Houston.”

 “See John’s Image Gallery above for pictures from the front lines of the flooding.”